 One of our writers has two Buff Orpingtons in their flock!
 Their brown eggs are beautiful.
-This cold hardy breed of chicken is a wonderful addition to any backyard chicken keeper's flock.
+This cold-hardy breed of chicken is a wonderful addition to any backyard chicken keeper's chicken coop and flock.

 The Buff Orpingtons are good layers but not the best on the breed list.
 They lay 180 eggs per year, which is around one egg every two days.
 For context, the Rhode Island Red hen lays in some cases 300 eggs a year.

 The Buff Orpington chicken is a dual-purpose bird (for both eggs and meat) which has an impressive appearance.
 The Buff Orpington has generous plumage which makes it hardy during winters.
 It can be raised free-range or confined, and its docile personality makes it a great choice for many breeders and hobbyists.

 History of the Buff Orpington